Installing RevDeBug server

 To pull the latest docker images execute:

 sudo docker-compose -p revdebug pull

 sudo docker-compose -p revdebug up -d

-- After starting server please give 1-2 minutes for the keycloack authentication bridge to start before attempting to login.
+- After starting server please give 1-2 minutes for the keycloack authentication bridge to start before attempting to log in.

 - If the .env configuration file was misconfigured, it may be necessary to remove the keycloak configuration file located in

 REVDEBUG_VOLUME_PATHdefaults to /var/revdebug/, so the path by default should be: /var/revdebug/keycloak/).
-Removing this directory and restarting the server involves the loss of previous keyclack configuration along with the created user accounts.
+Removing this directory and restarting the server involves the loss of the previous keyclack configuration along with the created user accounts.

-(usually docker-compose commands are executed using
+(usually, docker-compose commands are executed using

 sudocommand like in the example above)